Installed Software

 Note

 The NVIDIA NGC Containers on Delta provide optimized python frameworks built for DeltaAI’s H100 GPUs.
-Delta staff recommend using an NGC container when possible with the GPU nodes (or use the anaconda3_gpu module).
+Delta staff recommend using an NGC container when possible with the GPU nodes (or use one of the conda or miniforge modules).

 Python (a recent or latest version)